drishti307/Neutralize_The_Toxin/README.md

 ## Neutralize_The_Toxin- An implementation and comparison of various ML techniques to classify toxic comments
-An effort to implement Machine Learning, and Deep Learning Algorithms to classify toxic comments.
+An effort to implement Machine Learning Algorithms to classify toxic comments.
 We have also performed Data Augmentationa to see its efficacy.

 ## Project Contributers:
 Drishti Gupta